Could blockchain help track outbreaks like E. coli in spinach? - Futurity

 Coauthors of the study are from the John M. Olin School of Business at Washington University in St. Louis.
 A paper on the findings is forthcoming in the journal Management Science.

-Source: Olivia Hall for Syracuse University
+Source: Syracuse University